-When it comes to adopting an Alaskan Malamute, we understand that there are benefits to buying from a reputable breeder rather than adopting from a shelter.
+When it comes to adopting an Alaskan Malamute, we understand there are benefits to buying from a reputable breeder rather than from a shelter.

-We will always advocate for giving rescue Malamutes a home, but we do recognise that it is not always an option for those looking to take on the breed.
+We will always advocate for giving rescue Malamutes a home, but we do recognize that it is not always an option for those looking to take on the breed.

 In these situations, finding a responsible breeder is vital not only to ensure you will get a healthy Alaskan Malamute but also to prevent an overpopulation problem that ends up with more Malamutes being put into shelters.